 A Kenosha native, Sarah Nichols has studied dance since 1987 at Guy Singer Dance Studio with her primary focus being Tap.
 Sarah has competed in group and solo Jazz and Tap categories at the regional and national levels in Showstopper and I Love Dance competitions.
 Sarah has been sharing her love of dance, teaching children through adults, since 1998.
 Along with teaching dance, Sarah is a Director, Psychotherapist and Family Court Mediator at InterConnections, S.C., an out-patient mental health clinic in Kenosha, and a board member for Wisconsin InterProfessional Committee on Divorce (WIPCOD), a nonprofit organization in Wisconsin.

-Sofia Puterbaugh is a graduate of University of Minnesota – Twin Cities with two degrees in Dance (BA) and Human Resources (BS), and an alumni of Kenosha Academy of Performing Arts!
-She has a passion for many different aspects of the arts: performing, teaching, choreography, and arts business.
-Sofia has been teaching dance for six years, and wants to create students who are passionate, compassionate, and creative.
-She wants to foster a classroom of love.
-Sofia is inspired to not only teach great dance technique, but works to develop thoughtful and driven problem solvers and kind human beings!
+Sofia Puterbaugh is a graduate of University of Minnesota - Twin Cities with two degrees in Dance (BA) and Human Resources (BS).
+She is currently earning her Master's in School Counseling, plus her therapy license from DePaul University.
+Sofia has been teaching dance for eight years, and wants to create students who are passionate, compassionate, and creative.
+She wants to foster a classroom of love, respect, and driven dancers.
+Sofia is inspired not only to promote great dancing, but works to develop thoughtful and driven problem solvers and kind human beings!
 Sofia’s choreography credits include many musical theatre productions for the Kenosha Unified School District: West Side Story, Peter Pan, and Alice in Wonderland.
 She also has taught at a variety of studios in the Midwest in styles of Ballet, Jazz, Musical Theatre, Contemporary, Modern, Lyrical, and Tap.
 She has appeared in works by Sidra Bell, Michel Kouakou, Carl Flink, and Angharad Davies.
 She has studied under amazing mentors including: Erin Thompson, Annie Hackett, Valerie Gonzalez and Holly Stanfield.
-Sofia has had the pleasure of working at a variety of artistic organizations.
-Her resume features Springboard for the Arts (MN), Northrop Auditorium (MN), Joffrey Ballet (IL), and See Chicago Dance (IL).
-Along with teaching, she works at Navy Pier in Chicago and KAPA as their HR & PR Coordinator!
+Sofia has had the pleasure of working at a variety of artistic organizations including Art Institute of Chicago, Navy Pier, Joffrey Ballet.